National Cowboy & Western Heritage Museum

-The 14th annual TCAA exhibition and sale continues through January 6, 2013, and features approximately 50 works of functional art by 15 artists who excel at saddlemaking, bit and spur making, silversmithing, and rawhide braiding. —Lindsay Mitchell
+The 15th annual TCAA show and sale also opens on October 11.
+On display are about 50 works of functional art by 15 artisans who demonstrate their skills at saddle making, bit and spur making, silversmithing, and rawhide braiding. —Bonnie Gangelhoff

 MORE RESOURCES FOR ART COLLECTORS & ENTHUSIASTS